10 Top Tips to Build Your Confidence as a Skier

 We hope Billy’s list of golden rules will help you find or rekindle some confidence to get back onto the mountain, learn some new skills and, most importantly, have fun!
 For more information about BillSki and the services he offers, check out his website here.

 With lots of cruisey blues, progressive reds and a huge variety of terrain to practise on, the Portes du Soleil is a great place to enjoy skiing and build up those skills.
-If you’re looking for a beautiful chalet to retreat to after your days on the slopes, AliKats have a range of Morzine catered chalets.
+If you’re looking for a beautiful chalet to retreat to after your days on the slopes, AliKats have a range of luxury chalets in Morzine, including self catered and catered options.